 - Eucharist or Communion is both a sacrifice and a meal.
 Catholics believe in the real presence of Jesus, who died for our sins.
 As we receive Christ’s Body and Blood, we are also nourished spiritually and brought closer to God.

 - Reconciliation, Penance or Confession has three elements: conversion, confession and celebration.
 In it we find God’s unconditional forgiveness and as a result are called to forgive others.

-- Anointing of the Sick, Extreme Unction, Last Rites is a ritual of healing appropriate not only for physical but also mental and spiritual sickness.
+- Anointing of the Sick, The Catholic Sacrament of Anointing of the Sick, formerly known as Last Rites or Extreme Unction, is a ritual of healing appropriate for physical, mental, or spiritual sickness.

 Volunteers are needed set up and clean up the church at the time of a funeral.
 Ministers of Hospitality greet guests to our church and serve as ushers during a funeral.
 Our parishioners bake cakes and make desserts for funeral luncheons when needed.
 Sympathy cards are sent on behalf of the parishioners and staff.

 Phone calls are made to the homebound and their caregivers on a regular basis to provide encouragement and support in stressful times and to keep the homebound connected with the life of the parish.